Xiao-I Announces Strategic Par - GuruFocus.com

-SHANGHAI, China, April 24, 2023 (GLOBE NEWSWIRE) -- Xiao-I Corporation ( AIXI) (“Xiao-I” or the “Company”), a leading cognitive artificial intelligence (“AI”) enterprise in China, today announced that it has entered into a strategic partnership with Guizhou Chinadatapay Network Technology Co., Ltd. ("Chinadatapay") to fuel Xiao-I's growth as a global leader in cognitive intelligence by combining Xiao-I’s cognitive intelligence capabilities and Chinadatapay’s big data expertise.
+SHANGHAI, April 24, 2023 /PRNewswire/ -- Xiao-I Corporation (Nasdaq: AIXI) ("Xiao-I" or the "Company"), a leading cognitive artificial intelligence ("AI") enterprise in China, today announced that it has entered into a strategic partnership with Guizhou Chinadatapay Network Technology Co., Ltd. ("Chinadatapay") to fuel Xiao-I's growth as a global leader in cognitive intelligence by combining Xiao-I's cognitive intelligence capabilities and Chinadatapay's big data expertise.

 Data, algorithms, and computing power are the three core elements in the development of AI.
 The AI industry is rapidly expanding its applications, creating a growing demand for large amounts of data in various vertical domains.
 Data serves as the foundation for AI algorithms, much like building blocks are essential for constructing a sturdy structure.
 Big data and AI algorithms work hand in hand to create a robust ecosystem of AI-powered solutions that empower and transform numerous industries.